NC State Extension Publications

 Skip to Water Quality

 A filtration system is a normal part of most low-volume systems.
 Surface water (from ponds and streams) normally contains more dirt and debris than does well water.
 Sand or disk filters are required for surface water.
-Although expensive, the purchase of sand filters should not stop you from considering low-volume systems since the benefits will more than pay for the filters in the long run.
+Although expensive, the purchase of sand filters should not stop you from considering low-volume systems because the benefits will more than pay for the filters in the long run.

 Scheduling Irrigation